Top 9 Essential Oils For Migraines

 Head Ease contains:

-Use it in a diffuser while you spend a little time in bed healing up.
+Use it in an essential oil diffuser while you spend a little time in bed healing up.

 8. Quiet Time Synergy Blend

 In addition, it might help you get some much-needed rest.
-When you’re experiencing a bad migraine, sleep might be the best solution.
+When you’re experiencing a bad migraine or tension headache, sleep might be the best solution.

 Using Essential Oils For Migraines

-When you’re suffering from a terrible headache, the last thing you want is to exacerbate the situation by using so much essential oil that you feel irritated or nauseous.
+When you’re suffering from terrible headache pain, the last thing you want is to exacerbate the situation by using so much essential oil that you feel irritated or nauseous.

 Because migraines cause changes to your sense of smell, it’s best to use caution with essential oils.